unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Elementals** are creatures native to the elemental planes.
 Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals.
 Others have biological forms infused with elemental energy.
 The races of genies, including djinn and efreet, form the most important civilizations on the elemental planes.
 Other elemental creatures include azers, invisible stalkers, and water weirds.

-**Fey** are magical creatures closely tied to the forces of nature.
+**Fey** are tek creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
 In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
 Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
 Fey include dryads, pixies, and satyrs.

 **Fiends** are creatures of wickedness that are native to the Lower Planes.
 A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
 Evil priests and mages sometimes summon fiends to the material world to do their bidding.
 If an evil celestial is a rarity, a good fiend is almost inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.

 **Humanoids** are the main peoples of a fantasy gaming world, both civilized and savage, including humans and a tremendous variety of other species.
-They have language and culture, few if any innate magical abilities (though most humanoids can learn Techcasting), and a bipedal form.
+They have language and culture, few if any innate tek abilities (though most humanoids can learn Techcasting), and a bipedal form.
 The most common humanoid races are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the races of goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.

 **Monstrosities** are monsters in the strictest sense—frightening creatures that are not ordinary, not truly natural, and almost never benign.
-Some are the results of magical experimentation gone awry (such as owlbears), and others are the product of terrible curses (including minotaurs and yuan-ti).
+Some are the results of tek experimentation gone awry (such as owlbears), and others are the product of terrible hacks (including minotaurs and yuan-ti).
 They defy categorization, and in some sense serve as a catch-all category for creatures that don’t fit into any other type.

 **Oozes** are gelatinous creatures that rarely have a fixed shape.
 They are mostly subterranean, dwelling in caves and dungeons and feeding on refuse, carrion, or creatures unlucky enough to get in their way.
 Black puddings and gelatinous cubes are among the most recognizable oozes.

 **Plants** in this context are vegetable creatures, not ordinary flora.
 Most of them are ambulatory, and some are carnivorous.
 The quintessential plants are the shambling mound and the treant.
 Fungal creatures such as the gas spore and the myconid also fall into this category.

-**Undead** are once-living creatures brought to a horrifying state of undeath through the practice of necromantic magic or some unholy curse.
+**Undead** are once-living creatures brought to a horrifying state of undeath through the practice of necromantic tek or some unholy hack.
 Undead include walking corpses, such as vampires and zombies, as well as bodiless spirits, such as ghosts and specters.

 ##### Tags

 A monster might have one or more tags appended to its type, in parentheses.
 For example, an orc has the _humanoid (orc)_ type.
 The parenthetical tags provide additional categorization for certain creatures.
-The tags have no rules of their own, but something in the game, such as a magic item, might refer to them.
+The tags have no rules of their own, but something in the game, such as a alien artifact, might refer to them.
 For instance, a spear that is especially effective at fighting demons would work against any monster that has the demon tag.

 #### Alignment